 - Enriched and rewarding work environment which recognizes productivity.

-Organizational Effectiveness: The Municipal Government Board will be an effective organization, roles and accountabilities will be clear and understood, and processes and relationships will be purposely aligned.
+Organizational Effectiveness: The MGB will be an effective organization, roles and accountabilities will be clear and understood, and processes and relationships will be purposely aligned.

-- Processes: The Municipal Government Board will reflect accessibility, efficient scheduling, timely decisions and fair hearing procedures consistent with the principles of natural justice.
+- Processes: The MGB will reflect accessibility, efficient scheduling, timely decisions and fair hearing procedures consistent with the principles of natural justice.

-- Quality Decisions: Municipal Government Board decisions will be legislatively correct, well reasoned, consistent with evidence and relevant case law and will be issued on a timely basis.
+- Quality Decisions: MGB decisions will be legislatively correct, well reasoned, consistent with evidence and relevant case law and will be issued on a timely basis.

-- Stakeholder Satisfaction: The Municipal Government Board will be proactive and responsive to stakeholder feedback and satisfaction.
-A stakeholder is defined as all people who have a vested interest in the outcomes of the Municipal Government Board.
-This would include Board members, staff, and all external parties who come before the MGB, the department and the Minister.
+- Stakeholder Satisfaction: The MGB will be proactive and responsive to stakeholder feedback and satisfaction.
+A stakeholder is defined as all people who have a vested interest in the outcomes of the MGB.
+This would include Board members, staff, all external parties who come before the MGB, the department and the minister.

-- Budget Plan: The Municipal Government Board budget will reflect the business plan and will provide for effective and efficient use of financial resources to support MGB priorities.
+- Budget Plan: The MGB budget will reflect the business plan and will provide for effective and efficient use of financial resources to support MGB priorities.

 Forms and reports